-Torn between baby names?
-Try combining them
+How to Combine Baby Names to Create a Unique & New One

 Looking for a unique baby name?
 Take two and make a new one.
 Start with a couple of names you like, and consider how you can piece them together to form a special new combo name.

-How to use this: Techniques can include dropping portions of each name, interweaving the names or rearranging them.
+How to use this: Techniques can include dropping portions of each name, interweaving the names, or rearranging them.
 For instance, Audrey and Melissa could become Aulissa or Melrey.
 Samantha and Isabella could become Anthabella or even Samisa.
 You just have to be committed to creativity.

 One big ongoing trend for combining names is to take a relatively simple or common name and add a prefix to it.
 This gives the name a more personalized feel.

 How to use this: First, choose the name you want to start with.
 Then, try it with a few prefixes — such as De-, Ke-, La-, Le- or Ra-.
-For instance, Anne could become Deanne or Luca could become Keluca.
+For instance, Anne could become Deanne or Jon could become Dejon.
 Be sure to keep the name that you start with short though.
-Longer names could get too long and lose the interest ("Ralexander" is maybe a mouthful).
+Longer names could get too long. (“Ralexander” is maybe a mouthful).

+Baby name-combining technique No. 4: Combining parent names (or the names of other loved ones)

-Want to imbue your child's name with a sense of family history?
-Combine parent names for a name that means everything.
+Want to imbue your child’s name with a sense of family history?
+Combine two names that have special meaning — whether it’s the parents’ names, grandparents’ names, or other special people.
 This concept is similar to technique No. 2.

-How to use this: Use Mom's and Dad's first or last names to create an all-new name.
+How to use this: Use Mom’s and Dad’s first or last names to create an all-new name.
 You can also use a combo of grandparent names or godparent names, and feel free to mix and match syllables.
-For instance, Silvia and Paul could become Saul or Pavia.
-Danielle and Jessica could become Danica or Jessielle... the possibilities are endless.
+For instance, Serena and Paul could become Saul or Aulena.
+Daniel and Jessica could become Danica or Jessielle… the possibilities are endless.

 A version of this article was originally published in September 2011.